MoserMichael/pythonimportplayground/README.md

 ```

 This example includes the [re2](https://github.com/google/re2) regular expression engine, if that is not installed, then it falls back to the compatible regular expression module [re](https://docs.python.org/3/library/re.html)

+However when the imported module did run code in its global scope that threw a regular error like ValueError, then you will get a ValueError exception.

 ## Packages